jigish/slate/README.md

     Will bind the keystroke ctrl-1 to create a snapshot called "theName", save that snapshot to disk, and treat it as a stack so you can hit the keystroke multiple times to push snapshots onto the stack.

+**Note:** There is a menu option to take a snapshot of the current screen configuration.

 * Delete a snapshot: "delete-snapshot name options"

         name = the name of the snapshot to delete